noras-salman/DAT300/README.md

 - (dayOfYear,weekday,minute,consumption) (OnlyWinter)
 - (dayOfYear,weekday,minute,consumption_past24hours,consumption) (OnlyWinter)
 #### Make three rooms into one from the dataset
-    -add the coloumns to make one
+    -add the coloumns to make one(Make total load)

 #### HourBased:"Total Hour consumption"